DEEP DIVE ON DYNAMO DB

 - Two types of Read operations;

-- Scans: If you do a scan, by default it consumes every single of attribute of item throughout the table.
+- Scans: If you do a scan, by default it consumes every single attribute of item throughout the table.
 Benefit of the scan is you are not limited by partition key.

 - Queries: are really efficient.
 Allows you to specify a partition key value and retrieve all the times.
 You can even filter down based on sort keys and reduce the amount of data consumption on the DB for cost saving.
 However, filters themselves don’t reduce the consumed capacity.
 Only the sort key consumes less capacity.